#ContinuityOfGovernment, #WW3, #DeepState

 “I don’t have any information yet, sir.”

-Nurse Baum removed a needle from a plastic package and flicked loose the tiny air bubbles.
+Nurse Baum removed a needle from a plastic package, bit off the cap, and flicked loose the tiny air bubbles.

 The avatars on the monitor discussed the surprising victories for Cleveland.
 “It’s going to make things interesting,” one remarked.